perqin/hexo-generator-amp/README.md

 #### 1. Google Adsense Option

+If an advertisement is found in an article, it will be converted to AMP specification.

+Adout Google Adsense , please see [Create an AMP ad unit](https://support.google.com/adsense/answer/7183212?hl=en) for the details.

 | option | description |
 | :---: | :--- |
 | data_ad_client | substitute data_ad_client id |